ucsb-cs48/w20/_lab/lab01.md

 Discuss this with your group, and on your paper, write down whatever comes to mind.

-Write a *Problem Scenario* as discussed in class, which is basically a short story, involving a subset of the concrete *Personas* you came up with in assignment *h02* and expressing what the people eventually will want to achieve with your product and what the problem is with current solutions.
+The beginning of your user journey is a *Problem Scenario* as discussed in class, which is basically a short story, involving a subset of the concrete *Personas* you came up with in assignment *h02* and expressing what the people eventually will want to achieve with your product and what the problem is with current solutions.

+Beyond the problem scenario, you can document the design of your user journey in free form.

 IF IT IS HELPFUL, you *could* use the form shown in Phill Conrad's videos, linked above, where you have a series of stories that form column headings across the top of the page, and then you have descriptions of specific user interactions as sticky notes in the columns, as illustrated here (click for larger image):